Coldcard/firmware/docs/generic-wallet-export.md

 2. The user may specify any value (up to 9999) for the account number, and it's meant to segregate funds into sub-wallets.
 Don't assume it's zero.

-2. When making your PSBT files to spend these amounts, remember that the XFP of the master (`0F056943` in this example) is is the root of the subkey paths found in the file, and you must include the full derivation path from master.
-So based on this example, to spend a deposit from `tb1qc58ys2dphtphg6yuugdf3d0kufmk0tye044g3l`, the input section of your PSBT would need to specify `(m=0F056943)/84'/1'/123'/0/0`.
+3. When making your PSBT files to spend these amounts, remember that the XFP of the master (`0F056943` in this example) is is the root of the subkey paths found in the file, and you must include the full derivation path from master.
+So based on this example, to spend a UTXO on `tb1qc58ys2dphtphg6yuugdf3d0kufmk0tye044g3l`, the input section of your PSBT would need to specify `(m=0F056943)/84'/1'/123'/0/0`.

+4. The `_pub` value is the [SLIP-132](https://github.com/satoshilabs/slips/blob/master/slip-0132.md) style "ypub/zpub/etc" which some systems might want.
+It implies a specific address format.